Perspective | Kristen Welker asked the candidates about The Talk. That moment proved the value of newsroom diversity.

 Diversity actually does make a difference.
 It actually does make for better journalism.

-Would the New York Times’s 1619 Project have been born if Nikole Hannah Jones, a Black staff writer, had not been thinking about her own heritage and the importance of a little-known 400th anniversary that was soon approaching?
+Would the New York Times’s 1619 Project have been born if Nikole Hannah-Jones, a Black staff writer, had not been thinking about her own heritage and the importance of a little-known 400th anniversary that was soon approaching?

 It’s possible.
 But I doubt that it would have had the huge impact that it has, educating Americans about the staggering, far-reaching impact of slavery in American culture since enslaved people first arrived on these shores in 1619; it’s now slated to become a part of the curriculum in schools across the country.